lwdsw/Kiln/guides/Fine Tuning LLM Models Guide.md

 You can export your models for use on your machine, deployment to the cloud, or embedding in your product.

  - Fireworks: you can [download the weights](https://docs.fireworks.ai/fine-tuning/fine-tuning-models#downloading-model-weights) in Hugging Face PEFT format, and convert as needed.
  - Unsloth: your fine-tunes can be directly export to GGUF or other formats which make these model easy to deploy.
 A GGUF can be [imported to Ollama](https://github.com/ollama/ollama/blob/main/docs/import.md) for local use.
+Once added to Ollama, the models will become available in Kiln UI as well.
  - OpenAI: sadly OpenAI won’t let you download their models.

 #### Iterate to Improve Quality